 Baltimore Attacked by RobbinHood

 Baltimore was hit by the RobbinHood ransomware.
 The initial infection vector is unknown.
 However, one or more machines were initially compromised to steal privileged credentials.
 These were used to move laterally to other computers.
-The forensics report on the Baltimore incident will probably state that the Windows Domain was compromised, which ultimately represents the keys to everything.
+The forensic report on the Baltimore incident will probably state that the Windows Domain was compromised, which ultimately represents the keys to everything.
 Malware is systematically installed on all systems that seem valuable.
 It disables security software, archives, and backups; wipes log data; encrypts hard drives; and issues the ransom demand.